 - All Just a Dream: After the Babylon queen visits, things get out of hand and a lot of people are killed.
 Someone says that it's all a dream, to which another person replies that he wishes it was a dream... and luckily the Psammead is on hand to grant that wish.

-- Have We Met Yet?: In one of their trips to the past, the children meet the Phoenix, who doesn't recognise them because it hasn't met them yet.
+- Have We Met Yet?: In one of their trips to the past (not described in detail due to an apparent lack of time), the children apparently met the Phoenix, who doesn't recognise them because it hasn't met them yet.

 - I Gave My Word: The children and an Egyptian priest give their words: the priest by a secret name on a certain altar, and the children say they will do it, which means the same.
 The priest then declares that there is no such name, so he is not bound, but the Psammead knows that there is, and threatens to call upon it.